 The U.S. Army Corps of Engineers is an agency in the Department of Defense with both military and civil works responsibilities.
-Under its civil works program, the Corps plans, builds, operates, and maintains a wide range of water resources facilities.
+Under its civil works program, it plans, builds, operates, and maintains a wide range of water resource facilities.
+Its civil works responsibilities are principally to support navigation, reduce flood and storm damage, and protect and restore aquatic ecosystems.
 The agency attracts congressional attention because its projects can have significant local and regional economic benefits and environmental effects.
-Congress directs the Corps through authorizations; appropriations; and oversight of studies, construction projects, and other activities.
-Earmark moratoriums that apply not only to appropriations but also authorizations of site-specific projects have influenced recent congressional action related to the Corps.
-Hurricane Sandy and ongoing drought also have brought attention to Corps actions, authorities, and funding.
+The civil works program is led by a civilian Assistant Secretary of the Army for Civil Works.
+A military Chief of Engineers oversees the Corps' civil and military operations and reports on civil works matters to the Assistant Secretary for Civil Works.
+A Director of Civil Works reports to the Chief of Engineers.
+The Corps' civil works responsibilities are organized under eight divisions that are further divided into 38 districts.2